Understanding Goals and Objectives in Business

 Goals and Objectives

-An objective is a specific, measurable activity you will take to work towards a broader goal.
-For example: "As part of our goal to achieve 50% market share in two years, we will introduce a new product in each market segment every six months."
+An objective is a specific, measurable activity you will take to work toward a broader goal.
+For example: "As part of our goal to achieve a 50% market share in two years, we will introduce a new product in each market segment every six months."
 Or, "To achieve my goal of completing a triathlon, I will engage a running coach to help me improve my cardio conditioning, pacing, and running technique."

 This high-level strategy statement identifies the approach the firm will take in growing market share.
 It frames the major actions but stops short of describing specifically how those actions will be implemented.
+A goal supported by a clear strategy can then be easily broken down into objectives and tactics for measuring progress.

 Making Goals and Objectives Personal